cissic/cissic.github.io/_posts/2022-12-27-filtering-packages-list.md

 tags: 'emacs packages'
 title: 'How to filter out packages in list-packages'
 ---
+---
+author: cissic
+date: 2022-12-27 Tue
+tags: 'emacs packages'
+title: 'How to filter out packages in list-packages'
+---

 # How to filter out packages in list-packages